 - If you could change one thing about our product/service, what would it be?

-When gathering customer feedback, whether it’s a questionnaire or simply a follow-up call, make sure to choose the right questions that will provide you with valuable information.
+When gathering customer feedback, whether it’s a questionnaire after a web chat conversation or simply a follow-up call, make sure to choose the right questions that will provide you with valuable information.
 Skip the never-ending surveys and stick with a few simple yet most important questions, otherwise you risk not receiving any response at all.

 # 2 It’s too complicated and requires much effort